Teaching Portfolio

 Students analyze the rhetorical situation and rhetorical context in order to develop audience-focused academic writing.
 They use critical reading skills for academic and non-academic texts relevant to their field of study and engage in the recursive nature of the writing process to develop and respond to well-crafted research questions.
 Students write literature reviews, research proposals, and annotated bibliographies.

-Art and Visual Technology 395: Writing for Artists: 3 credits, undergraduate level, George Mason University, Spring 2019
+Art and Visual Technology 395 – Writing for Artists: 3 credits, undergraduate level, George Mason University, Spring 2019, Spring 2024

 Students spend significant time improving writing skills by working through the varied stages of the writing process.
 They develop critical writing skills used to inform professional writing for career advancement.
 Students improve thinking and reading skills used to assess writing situations when writing art reviews, artist statements, bios, and curatorial proposals.